apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 The story in plain english is:

-- I have a bunch of attributes that I wish to resolve for the final authenticated user.
+- I have a bunch of attributes that I wish to resolve for the authenticated principal.
 - I have a bunch of sources from which said attributes are retrieved.
 - Figure it out.